 The free software and open-source data nonprofit Tidepool is building a key piece of a closed loop system, which brings together both the DIY work and FDA-regulated commercial side.

 Based on the DIY homemade systems, this separate Tidepool Loop mobile app will work with the Dexcom CGM and Omnipod tubeless patch pump.
 It will be available on iOS initially.

-We’ve learned the org filed with the FDA in December 2020 and now hopes to get regulatory approval in order to launch Tidepool Loop in 2021.
+We’ve learned the org filed with the FDA in a 2,000-page filing on Dec.
+17, 2020!) and hopes to get regulatory approval in order to launch Tidepool Loop in 2021.
 Note that Tidepool updates its progress continuously on the org’s blog, so you can keep tabs there.

 New glucagon rescue pen

 Made by Zealand Pharma, the HypoPal Rescue Pen is expected to clear the FDA on March 27, 2021, and launch later in the year.
 The biotech company submitted its new drug application for this new stable liquid formation called dasiglucagon to regulators in May 2020.